Peterpiotr/siguren-documentation/docs/source/operation/recovery-operation.rst

 Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen
 ---------------------------------------------------------------------------------------

+The recovery operations can be done either from the Siguren control panel with physical buttons or from the Proface touchscreen.

+Operating from the Proface can be the prefered choice when the Siguren control panel is not easily accessible and that the Proface touchscreen is installed on the remote control box.

 .. list-table:: Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen
    :widths: 5 95
    :header-rows: 1